m3verma/m3verma.github.io/NLP/Book_Speech_Language_Process/Chapter_2.md

 | Sequences and anchors           | the ^my end$ |
 | Disjunction           | `|` |

-Regular expressions always match the largest string they can; greedy we say that patterns are greedy, expanding to cover as much of a string as they can.
+Regular expressions always match the largest string they can; we say that patterns are greedy, expanding to cover as much of a string as they can.
 There are, however, ways to enforce non-greedy matching, using another meaning of the ? qualifier.
 The operator *? is a Kleene star that matches as little text as possible.
 The operator +? is a Kleene plus that matches as little text as possible.

 ### A Simple Example